 Get your workout done first thing in the morning before your big night out and have a workout scheduled in for the next morning.
 You’re much less likely to go overboard if you know you’re already booked to go to a 9am spin class with a friend!

 #5.
-Don’t skip meals (but don’t overeat while drinking either)
+Don’t skip meals (but don’t go too heavy either)

 A big mistake people make is that they’ll skip dinner to compensate for the liquid calories they’re going to consume.
 This is NOT the answer!

-Eat a healthy dinner full of lean protein and good fats before you head out because it will slow down the absorption of alcohol into your bloodstream.
-It will also help you keep your cool around canapes and it might even help you resist doing a late-night Maccas run which is always more tempting when you’ve been drinking on an empty stomach!
+Eat a healthy dinner full of lean protein and good fats before you head out, this will help you slow down the absorption of alcohol into your bloodstream.
+It will also help you keep your cool around canapes and it might even help you resist doing a late-night Maccas run because, let’s face it, fast foods are always more tempting when you’ve been drinking on an empty stomach!

-Sometimes the best-laid plans to drink in moderation can come undone; so if you do happen to overdo it and you’re in the mood for a takeaway the next day, be prepared with these quick tips on how to make healthier takeaway choices.
-Here’s to progress, not perfection!
+Sometimes the best-laid plans to drink in moderation can come undone; so if you went a bit hard on the booze last night, and you’re in the mood for a takeaway right now, follow these quick tips on how to make healthier takeaway choices.